usccolumbia/tsdnn/README.md

 This software was primarily written by [Daniel Gleaves](http://mleg.cse.sc.edu/people.html) who was advised by [Prof. Jianjun Hu](https://cse.sc.edu/~jianjunh/index.html).
 This software builds upon work by [Tian Xie](https://github.com/txie-93), [Hieu Pham](https://github.com/google-research/google-research/tree/master/meta_pseudo_labels), and [Jungdae Kim](https://github.com/kekmodel).

+## Acknowledgements

+Research reported in this work was supported in part by NSF under grants 1940099 and 1905775.
+The views, perspective,and content do not necessarily represent the official views of NSF.
+This work was supported in part by the South Carolina Honors College Research Program.
+This work is partially supported by a grant from the University of South Carolina Magellan Scholar Program.

 ## License

 TSDNN is released under the MIT License.